christiandudel/dtms/README.md

 The package dtms is a user-friendly implementation of discrete-time multistate models in R. It comes with many tools to analyze the results of multistate models.
-In particular, the worklfow mainly consists of estimating a discrete-time multistate model and then applying methods for absorbing Markov chains.
+In particular, the workflow mainly consists of estimating a discrete-time multistate model and then applying methods for absorbing Markov chains.
 Discrete-time multistate models lend themselves well for modelling trajectories captured in panel data.